Ouranosinc/Magpie/docs/configuration.rst

 Configuration variables will be used by `Magpie` on startup unless prior definition is found within `magpie.ini`_.
-All variables (i.e.: non-``[constant]`` parameters) can also be specified by their ``magpie.[variable_name]`` setting counterpart as described at the start of the `Configuration`_ section.
+All variables (i.e.: non-``[constant]`` parameters) can also be specified by their ``magpie.[variable_name]`` setting counterpart as described at the start of the :ref:`configuration` section.

 Loading Settings
 ~~~~~~~~~~~~~~~~~